cristynhoward/connectfour/README.md

 In support of this, I wrote a group of functions to optimize the storage of game information in text files.

 By this point in the development process, I had realized the necessity of upgrading to a VPS, and had allocated a Ubuntu server upon which to test my code.

+In the the process of setting up the VPS, I had to:
+* learn about & set up SSH authentication
+* create & configure a sudo non-root user
+* configure firewall
+* configure local programming environment